A general guide to Welsh Slate.

 Welsh slate is relatively free of mineral impurities, though can contain flecks of fools gold and occasional white quartz veining.

-A superb material for house signs, welsh slate will engrave and cut beautifully using any method, and is suitable for both inscised and raised in relief lettering.
+A superb material for engraving plaques and house signs, Welsh slate will engrave and cut beautifully using any method, and is suitable for both incised and raised in-relief lettering.